University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 Note that even though we're using `RStudio`, we won't be interacting with `R` today as `R` runs interactively in the `Console`.
 Instead we'll be using one of the other features provided by `RStudio` to access `bash`

-To access this, open `RStudio` as you have for the previous practicals and make sure the `Console` window is visible.
+To access this, open `RStudio` and make sure the `Console` window is visible.
 Inside this pane, you will see a **Terminal** Tab so click on this and you will be at an interactive terminal running `bash`.

 We'll explore a few important commands below, and the words *shell* and *bash* will often be used interchangeably with the terminal window.